A finder allows you to build an audience of contacts or companies from different data sources.

 The number of additional members of a finder can be indicated to the right of the owner's name.
 The names of additional members will appear when you hover your mouse over the number.

-Indicates whether the finder is active (green background) or inactive (red background).
+Indicates whether the finder is active (green) or inactive (red).
 Depending on the chosen data source, certain finders are intended to be run daily, either to retrieve the latest data (e.g. Google News) or to meet the quotas imposed by a data provider (e.g. LinkedIn).

 When active, a finder runs according to the configured time zone and schedule.